-McDonald would replace Jay Clayton, who the president nominated Thursday for director of national intelligence.
+McDonald would replace Jay Clayton, whom the president nominated on June 11 for director of national intelligence.
 Senate Majority Leader John Thune (R-S.D.) said the chamber will “move quickly” to confirm Clayton.

-McDonald has served as an assistant U.S. attorney at the Southern District of New York where he handled white-collar criminal cases, international narcotics trafficking, and violent crime.
-During Trump’s first term, he went on to serve as enforcement chief at the U.S. Commodity Futures Trading Commission….
+McDonald has served as an assistant U.S. attorney for the Southern District of New York, in which position he handled white-collar criminal cases, international narcotics trafficking, and violent crime.
+During Trump’s first term, he served as enforcement chief at the U.S. Commodity Futures Trading Commission….

 Trump Selects James McDonald as US Attorney for Southern District of New York